 Description Allows users to convert the function of the BROWSE key.
-Values The following values are possible: Browse: This will directly activate the playlist browse function, which is the default function assigned to this key.
-Sort TC: The system will perform a Sort TC directly.
+Values The following values are possible: • Browse: • Without cue points: This will directly activate the playlist browse function, which is the default function assigned to this key. • When cue points are defined: This activates the browsing through the cue points defined on the clip or on the record train. • Sort TC: The system will perform a Sort TC directly.
 The system will not prompt the user with a select menu, and it will use the current TC on the channel to search with the last selected criteria.
 If the user wants to perform a search with different criteria (Search Net or Local, StartDate, EndDate, CAM/CLIP, etc), the user should use the normal Sort-TC selection in the upper menu.
 Default value Browse